frePPLe/frepple/doc/integration-guide/odoo-connector.rst

       The parameters db and company determine which odoo database to connect to.
     | After providing the login details, an XML document will be displayed with
       the data that frePPLe will read from Odoo.
+    | Note that sometimes, for large odoo dataset, the above link can return an error because of a timeout
+      issue.
+If that is happening, you need to update parameters *limit_time_cpu* and *limit_time_real* in the odoo configuration file and increase their value.

 * **Configuring the connector - frePPLe side**